 Found an injured or sick wild turtle (or other amphibian and reptile)?
 The NC State Turtle Rescue Team is a non-profit organization run by veterinary students at the College of Veterinary Medicine, North Carolina State University.
 The TRT treats and releases rehabilitated turtles (and other herps) back into the wild.

 The Karen Beasley Sea Turtle Rescue & Rehabilitation Center does likewise for sick, injured and stranded sea turtles.

 Search the North Carolina Museum of Natural Sciences online database to learn about past and present distributions of amphibians and reptiles in the state based on vouchered specimens housed in the museum’s herpetology research collections.

-The Amphibians and Reptiles of North Carolina website and its accompanying Snakes of North Carolina app for iPhones and iPads provide species accounts and photographs of most species found in the state (here are 2011 and 2020 checklists).
+The Amphibians and Reptiles of North Carolina website and its accompanying Snakes of North Carolina app for iPhones and iPads provide species accounts and photographs of most species found in the state.

 The HERP Project at the University of North Carolina at Greensboro provides experiences and resources in education, conservation and field ecology of amphibians and reptiles for students and members of the public interested in North Carolina herpetology.